bhrnjica/ObjectDetection/README.md

 #### Changing the base model

-Changing base model is not supported..
+Changing base model is not supported.